Owner Decision Guide

 You have time and systems already in place

-The property is simple and stable
+The rental is relatively stable

-You genuinely want the operating role
+You actually want the operating role

 Tenant and vendor communication is already wearing on you